khalidalabdullah/gharbi/README.md

-# gharbi
+# Gharbi
-Gharbi open-source font
+Gharbi is an open-source font for Arabic titling.